kiali/kiali.io/content/en/docs/Installation/installation-guide/accessing-kiali.md

     service_type: LoadBalancer
 ```

-Once the Kiali operator to updates the installation, you should be able to use
+Once the Kiali operator updates the installation, you should be able to use
 the `kubectl get svc -n istio-system kiali` command to retrieve the external
 address (or port) to access Kiali.
 For example, in the following output Kiali
 is assigned the IP `192.168.49.201`, which means that you can access Kiali by
-visiting \http://192.168.49.201:20001 in a browser:
+visiting `http://192.168.49.201:20001` in a browser:

 ```
 NAME    TYPE           CLUSTER-IP       EXTERNAL-IP      PORT(S)                          AGE